Unbiased Supervised Contrastive Learning: Experiments

 \subsection{Experiments on biased datasets}

 Next, we move on to analyzing how our proposed loss performs on biased learning settings.
-We employ five datasets, ranging from synthetic data to real facial images: Biased-MNIST, Corrupted-CIFAR10, bFFHQ, and 9-Class ImageNet along with ImageNet-A. The detailed setup and experimental details are provided in the supplementary material.
+We employ five datasets, ranging from synthetic data to real facial images: Biased-MNIST, Corrupted-CIFAR10, bFFHQ, and 9-Class ImageNet along with ImageNet-A. The detailed setup and experimental details are provided in the appendix~\ref{sec:experimental-setup}.

-\textbf{Biased-MNIST} is a biased version of the MNIST~\citep{deng2012mnist} dataset, as proposed in~\cite{bahng2019rebias}.
+\textbf{Biased-MNIST} is a biased version of MNIST~\citep{deng2012mnist}, proposed in~\cite{bahng2019rebias}.
 A color bias is injected into the dataset, by colorizing the image background with ten predefined colors associated with the ten different digits.
 Given an image, the background is colored with the predefined color for that class with a probability $\rho$, and with any one of the other colors with a probability $1-\rho$.
 Higher values of $\rho$ will lead to more biased data.
 In this work, we explore the datasets in different values of $\rho$: 0.999, 0.997, 0.995 and 0.99.
 An unbiased test set is built with $\rho=0.1$.
-We compare with cross entropy baseline and with other debiasing techniques, namely EnD~\citep{tartaglione2021end}, LNL~\citep{nam2020learning} and BiasCon (BC) and BiasBal (BB)~\citep{hong2021unbiased}.
+We compare with cross entropy baseline and with other debiasing techniques, namely EnD~\citep{tartaglione2021end}, LNL~\citep{nam2020learning} and BiasCon and BiasBal~\citep{hong2021unbiased}.

 \emph{Analysis of $\epsilon$-SupInfoNCE and $\epsilon$-SupCon:} First, we perform an evaluation of the $\epsilon$-SupCon and $\epsilon$-SupInfoNCE losses alone, without our debiasing regularization term.
 Fig.~\ref{fig:biased-mnist-eps} shows the accuracy on the unbiased test set, with the different values of $\rho$.
 Baseline results of a cross-entropy model (CE) are reported in Tab.~\ref{table:biased-mnist-result}.
 Both losses result in higher accuracy compared to the cross entropy.
 The generally higher robustness of contrastive-based formulations is also confirmed by the related literature~\citep{khosla2020supervised}.
 Interestingly, in the most biased setting ($\rho=0.999$), we observe that $\epsilon$-SupInfoNCE obtains higher accuracy than $\epsilon$-SupCon.
 Our conjecture is that the non-contrastive term of SupCon in Eq.~\ref{eq:SupConOut} ($s^+_t - s^+_i \leq 0 \quad \forall i,t$) can lead, in highly biased settings, to more biased representations as the bias-aligned samples will be especially predominant among the positives.
 For this reason, we focus on $\epsilon$-SupInfoNCE in the remaining of this work.